-Driftwood can be used to create all sorts of beautiful items, such as mirror or picture frames, lamps, rustic-looking clothes hangers, candleholders, or even great centerpieces for weddings and landscaping.
+Driftwood can be used to create all sorts of beautiful items, such as mirror or picture frames, lamps, rustic-looking clothes hangers, candleholders, or even excellent centerpieces for weddings and focal pieces for landscaping.
 The list is endless if you use your imagination.
-The trick is knowing where to get driftwood.
+But most of us don’t live right on beach so where do you get driftwood.
 If you’re interested in collecting driftwood as a hobby, or as a way to make some extra cash from time to time, then read on, and learn how and where to get driftwood treasures.

 One of the advantages of buying driftwood, is that you can look at the pieces on offer, and choose the ones that suit your needs best.
 Driftwood pieces of all shapes and sizes can be bought from craft and hobby shops, florists, souvenir shops, aquarium shops, at flea markets, on eBay, and at many other online stores.

 The downside about buying pieces of driftwood is that they can sometimes be rather pricey, especially if you are browsing through online stores.
 Some of the pieces advertised online can be big and heavy, and shipping costs can add a significant amount to the actual price of the item that you want to buy.
 Prices vary a lot but you need to keep in mind the shipping costs.
 HighTideGirl on Etsy.com is a good source for different size pieces of driftwood at reasonable prices.
 I’ve been happy with orders from HighTideGirl.
 There are also other sellers on Etsy with varying prices.
-BuyDriftwoodForSale although I find the prices somewhat high especially when you consider shipping.
+There’s also BuyDriftwoodForSale although I find the prices somewhat high especially when you consider shipping.
 If you live in Australia and need a source for driftwood you can try ElaLakeDesign an Etsy seller in Australia.

 Where to Find Driftwood That Won’t Cost You a Cent